ngscheurich/fresh-pots/README.md

 to be fully decoupled from my place of employment, but time constraints.
 I’d be glad to accept any PRs that make the project more easily usable for any team.

-### Dependencies

-Fresh Pots requires the following to be installed:

-* Ruby 2.4.x
-* PostgreSQL 9.6.x
-* Node 6.10.x
-* Yarn (or NPM)

-After cloning the application and changing to its directory, you’ll want to run the setup script:
+After cloning the project and changing to its directory, you’ll want to run the setup script:

 ```